 Yes.
-You may replace him or her with another writer if you notify us as soon as possible prior to the event, and send us a bio for the new writer.
+You may replace him or her with another writer, but please notify us as soon as possible prior to the event.

 No. A private residence is not acceptable, but we do fund events at a variety of venues, such as community centers, parks, stores, cafes, businesses, schools, and libraries.

 We typically review applications within four weeks of receiving them.
 You will receive an e-mail indicating that your application has been approved, declined, or is still pending—usually because we need more information.
 If you have not heard from us one month after submitting your application, please call to check on the status of your application.